body21033/DevOps_BC/Lab_13/ReadMe.md

 ##

-Change some info in inventory file:
+Change some info in `inventory file`:

 ![image][3]